Harold Shaw Libbey

 W. S. & Annie Libbey.
 PWM

 On November 15, 2017, I had the honor and pleasure to meet with Mr. Paul Libbey.
 Mr. Libbey, a nonagenarian, is the grandson of W. S. Libbey, Sr., and nephew to Harold Libbey.
 Paul Libbey was very generous and made a donation to the Museum of the original map of the elevation and grade of the right-of-way of the Portland, Gray & Lewiston Railroad (which became Portland-Lewiston Interurban in 1914), that his uncle Harold had helped create.
 The map is 28.5 feet long and is one continuous roll of paper.
 The map is extraordinary and was sorely in need of conservation.
 An appraisal of its condition and an estimate totaling $11,000 to professionally conserve, repair, and photograph the map was provided by the Northeast Document Conservation Center (NEDCC) in Andover (MA) in May 2018.
 Through the generosity of many donors during the following months, we had the necessary funds to cover the costs to have all the work on the map completed.
 Currently (April 2019), work has begun in Andover to conserve, repair, and photograph the map.
-We are so very grateful to Mr. Paul Libbey and to all the donors that have made this possible.
+We are so very grateful to Mr. Paul Libbey and to all the donors who made this possible.

 A photo showing a portion of the original hand-drawn map